Skip to content

 Records

-Typical evidence includes configuration attestation, encryption status, ESET health, firewall status, and patch compliance records as collected for audits or customer assurance.
+Typical evidence includes the monitoring table outputs (screenshots or pasted CLI/PowerShell results), configuration attestation, encryption cipher summary, ESET health and update status, firewall status, patch compliance records, exception tickets, and session-lock verification notes, as collected for audits or customer assurance.